Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras: Introduction

-Recall that Sergeev's super-version of Schur-Weyl duality (called Schur-Sergeev duality in the present paper) describes the double centralizer property of general linear Lie superalgebras and symmetry groups happening on the tensor products of super spaces (see Theorem \ref{ss dual} precisely).
+Recall that Sergeev's super version of Schur-Weyl duality (which is called Schur-Sergeev duality in the present paper) describes the double centralizer property of general linear Lie superalgebras and symmetric groups happening on the tensor products of super spaces (see Theorem \ref{ss dual} precisely).